Rugby Southland: Southland vs international teams

-For a province of its size, Southland's record against international teams is unmatched.
-Rugby Park has not been a happy hunting ground for foreign sides many of whom have come to grief at the hands of determined Southland sides over the years.
+For a province of its size, Southland has an unmatched record against international teams.
+Rugby Park has rarely been a successful venue for visiting foreign sides, many of which have fallen to determined Southland teams over the years.

 Australian national and state sides have had a particularly miserable time in Invercargill, losing on twelve occasions.
-Southland defeated Queensland in 1896 and New South Wales in 1901, 1923 and 1928..
+Southland defeated Queensland in 1896 and New South Wales in 1901, 1923 and 1928.
 The touring Wallabies were beaten by Southland in 1913, 1931, 1936, 1946, 1952, 1958, 1962 and 1978.

 The British Lions were defeated 11-0 in 1950 and 16-8 in 1966.
 France were beaten by Southland 12-11 in 1979 and 12-7 in 1989.

-Fiji in 1957, All Japan in 1974 and Italy in 2003 were beaten by Southland also.
+Fiji in 1957, All Japan 1974, Canada 1988 and Italy in 2003 were also beaten by Southland.

 Ranfurly Shield

 Southland were the first South Island province to win the coveted Ranfurly Shield in 1920 when they beat Wellington.
 Their first shield reign was brief, losing the Shield back to Wellington in 1921 after two defences.
 They next won the Shield in 1929 off Wairarapa, this time defending it four times before again losing to Wellington.

 Southland then won the Ranfurly Shield in 1937 and 1938 when they retained the Shield for 12 challenges before losing it to bitter rivals Otago in 1947.
 With Ranfurly Shield rugby not played from 1939 to 1945 due to World War II, Southland's nine years with the Shield remains the longest in terms of time period although it did reside under a bed for much of this time.
 The Southland side during this period boasted All Blacks George Purdue, Bill Hazlett, Art Wesney, Les George and All Black Captains Frank Kilby and Brushy Mitchell in the Shield winning sides.

 Their next Shield victory over Taranaki in 1959 would be their last for 51 years before the 2009 Southland side broke the drought by beating Canterbury 9-3 in Christchurch.
 Their six defences of the Shield proved to be some of the more iconic Shield games in the professional era including a 16-12 victory over arch-rivals Otago in front of a sold-out Rugby Park, and a 9-6 victory over Auckland days after the biggest snow storm ever recorded in the province led to fans having to shovel snow off the field the day before the game.
 After losing the Shield to Canterbury, the Stags again claimed the shield from their South Island rivals in 2011 in their most recent tenure which lasted two games.
 These Southland sides were not headlined by regular All Blacks like the teams from the 1930s and 1940s, instead they were made up mostly of locally grown talent educated at Southland Boys' High School such as captain Jamie Mackintosh, centurions Jason Rutledge, David Hall, Josh Bekhuis and Tim Boys, and future Scotland international John Hardie.